 Open Fishbone stitch can also be worked along a line to create a unique and interesting border.

 Since fishbone stitch is the perfect stitch for leaves, you will find it in several of the Wandering Threads patterns featuring leaves.
 Patterns like the Connecticut State Flower pattern with Mt.
 Laurel flowers adorned by a cluster of leaves.

-Or the Autumn Tree Pattern where several dozen small leaves worked in fishbone stitch create a mosaic of fall colors.
+Or the Autumn Tree Pattern where several dozen small leaves are worked in fishbone stitch to create a mosaic of fall colors.